doem97/gen_sar_plora/README.md

 <div>
-Code and datasets for the paper "Non-Visible Light Data Synthesis: a Case Study for Synthetic Aperture Radar Imagery" (more update pending).
+Code and datasets for the paper "Non-Visible Light Data Synthesis: a Case Study for Synthetic Aperture Radar Imagery".
 </div>

+### *Please note: more updates are pending.*

 # 🧭 Introduction